jkokorian/ids-pyueye/README.md

 # ids-pyueye
-Repository with the source code of the pyueye package maintained by IDS
+Source code of the pyueye package maintained by IDS.
+Downloaded from pypi